Last reviewed September 2022

-Stockport County FC supports The Football Association, The English Football League and National League in their respective commitments to develop a programme of ongoing training and awareness raising events and activities in order to promote the eradication of discrimination.
+Stockport County FC supports The Football Association and the EFL in its commitment to develop a programme of ongoing training and awareness raising events and activities in order to promote the eradication of discrimination.

-Stockport County FC consults with supporters groups on a regular basis.
+– Stockport County FC consults supporters on a regular basis;

-Stockport County FC publicises its views on major policy issues through the matchday programme, website, social media and the local media.
+– Stockport County FC publicises its views on major policy issues through the matchday programme, website and the local media;

-Stockport County FC has and continues to develop means of consulting with shareholders, sponsors, the local authority and other interested parties.
+– Stockport County FC has and continues to develop means of consulting with stakeholders, sponsors, the local authority and other interested parties;

 Stockport County FC does not charge admission prices to supporters of a visiting club which are higher than those charged to non-member home supporters for comparable accommodation.
-In particular, our concessionary rates offered to senior citizens, young adults and junior supporters apply to supporters of a visiting club.
+In particular, our concessionary rates offered to senior citizens, 14 to 17-year-olds supporters.